ITR Filing Deadline Missed?

 What are the Exemptions of TDS on Commission or Brokerage?

-There are a few exceptions to these sorts of commissions or brokerage on which no tax deduction at the source is made under this section.
+There are a few types of commissions or brokerage on which no tax deduction at the source is made under this section.
 They are -

 • Commission paid to insurance or loan underwriters,